Determining what controls Verbascum prevalence

 Record of effort and chemical usage for the example Verbascum patch

 It can be seen that after intensive treatment in 2011 the amount of chemical required to control Verbascum in this trial patch had decreased considerably (> 90%) by 2014.
 In 2015, however, there was a seven-fold increase in the amount of chemical required, bringing it back to 60% of the value in 2011.
+This was followed by a decline once in the next two years.

 Volume of chemical required to be sprayed to control Verbascum in the trial patch,